ASinanSaglam/webng/docs/index.rst

 Installation
 ############

-The suggested python distribution to use `Anaconda python distribution <https://www.anaconda.com/download/>`_.
+The suggested python distribution to use is the `Anaconda python distribution <https://www.anaconda.com/download/>`_.
 After that is installed, you can install webng directly from PyPI using pip

 .. code-block:: shell